 What to expect on a first visit

-On arrival you will be greeted by our receptionists, Bridget, Lindy, Jess and Naomi who will ask you to fill a form in with your details.
+On arrival you will be greeted by our receptionists, Bridget, Lindy, Jess and Naomi who will ask you to fill a form in with your details and consent to treatment.
 Your physiotherapist will come to the waiting room to meet you and take you to the treatment room.
 We have nine treatment rooms, three of which are on the ground floor.
 Please call us in advance of your appointment if you are unable to manage stairs and we will try to arrange for a ground floor room.

 Your physiotherapist will first discuss the nature of your problem with you, asking such questions as where the pain is and how movements or positions affect it.
 He or she will then go through the history of the condition and ask a number of relevant questions to help in diagnosis and treatment.
 This part of the assessment is called the Subjective Assessment and forms the basis of a thorough examination.
 Please be ready for a lot of questions!

 Physical examination can vary from part to part and person to person but will generally start with looking at active movements.
 These are normal movements that the patient performs and the physiotherapist observes.
 The physiotherapist is looking for the range and quality of the movements, either in standing or on the bed.
 The next phase deals with the passive movements where the physiotherapist holds and moves you themselves to get a feel for the area.
 This gives the physiotherapist a lot of information regarding the stiffness, spasm and general ‘feel’ in the area.
 Your physiotherapist will always need feedback from you regarding your symptoms.